robertmaxwilliams/max-website/blog/2019-1-13-Spring-ML-Week-2.md

 "Responses to Catastrophic AGI Risk: a survey"
 <br>
-by Kaj Sotala1 and Roman V Yampolskiy2
+by Kaj Sotala1 and Roman V Yampolskiy

 This paper is very long, I'm just reading over it without taking notes today.